SasheVuchkov/near-duplicate-docs/README.md

 You can start using it by invoking a single factory callback with proper configuration.
 Then you add the docs for comparison and execute a single method to obtain a list of similar ones and their Jaccard Similarity indexes.

 Isn't that cool?

+## Changelog
+near-duplicates-docs follows semantic versioning.
+To see a changelog with all of its releases, check out the [Github releases page](https://github.com/SasheVuchkov/near-duplicate-docs/releases).

 *Copyright (c) Alexander Yuriev Vuchkov*